 Community water projects

-Habitat for Humanity Fiji helps remote communities to gain access to reliable water supply with funding support from various bilateral donors such as the European Union, Japanese Embassy and Australia’s Department of Foreign Affairs and Trade (DFAT) and New Zealand Aid through the Ministry of Foreign Affairs and Trade.
+Habitat for Humanity Fiji helps remote communities to gain access to reliable water supply with funding from various bilateral donors such as the European Union, Japanese Embassy and Australia’s Department of Foreign Affairs and Trade and New Zealand Aid through the Ministry of Foreign Affairs and Trade.
 Since 2011, the Japanese government has donated over 500,000 Fijian dollars (about US$242,000) to Habitat for water, sanitation and hygiene projects.
-The European Union has donated more than 1 million Fijian dollars toward Habitat’s water projects which have helped more than 675 families in 27 rural communities.
-DFAT’s funding of over 450,000 Fijian dollars enabled more than 4,300 families in close to 100 communities to have reliable access to water.
-Through its Community Water Program, HFH Fiji trains communities to manage and conserve water resources as well as to maintain water systems that have been installed.
+The European Union has contributed over 1 million Fijian dollars toward Habitat’s water projects which have helped more than 675 families in 27 rural communities.
+DFAT’s funding of over 1 million Fijian dollars enabled more than 4,300 families in close to 100 communities to have reliable access to water.
+Through its Community Water Program, Habitat trains communities to manage and conserve water resources and maintain water systems that have been installed.